 No bad habits!

 Avoid chewing nails or plastic items such as pen tops, and do not open things with your teeth (including bottle tops).
+Also avoid chewing jumper sleeves and scarves.
 If you do get something stuck around your brace do not pull it off.
-Instead try and unravel it gently yourself or ask someone else to help
+Instead try and unravel it gently yourself or ask someone else to help.

 What to do if you have a problem

 It can, understandably be worrying or of a concern if you feel something is loose or has come off.
 The first thing is not to panic.
 Quite a lot of the time a few simple measures can be done to get yourself comfortable again.
 If you have lost a square in the brace but its comfortable then it can be left till your next visit but please call to let us know in case we do need to see you sooner.
 If the last square at end of you wire comes off then this will potentially lead to discomfort.
-If you have a thin wire in place it can be easily trimmed with a nail clipper but make sure to do this tight up against the next square on the brace.
-If you don’t feel comfortable tackling this on your own then contact the practice or the advice number below.
+If you have a thin wire in place it can be easily trimmed with a nail clipper but make sure to do this tight up against the next square on the brace as shown below.

-If you feel something is poking out it may be pushed back in to make it more flush using a pencil with a rubber end may be a quick and easy way to do this.
+If you feel something is poking out it may be pushed back in to make it more flush in the picture above right you will see that a pencil with a rubber end may be a quick and easy way to do this.

-If you cannot make yourself comfortable call the practice on the number below to arrange an appointment or if the practice is closed contact us on the mobile number you were given when you started treatment for advice.
+If you cannot make yourself comfortable and you feel the issue cannot wait until we are next open, contact us on the mobile number you were given when you started treatment, for advice.